PRSA is a long-term investment that aims to help you build up a pot of money that you can use to provide an income for yourself when you retire.

 Who can take out a PRSA?

-You can continue to contribute to a PRSA after you retire, as long as you are not aged 75 or over.
+You can even continue to contribute to a PRSA after you retire up to age 75.

 When you retire

 You can choose to take benefits from a PRSA at a retirement date of your choice between 60 and 75.
 If you are seriously ill or retiring from employment you may be able to take benefits earlier than this.

 There’s different options of how you can take your money on retirement including a tax-free cash sum, a taxable cash sum, a regular income for the rest of your life (known as an annuity), leave your funds invested in your PRSA to withdraw at a later date or you can invest your money in a post retirement investment product called an Approved Retirement Fund (ARF) or an Approved Minimum Retirement Fund (AMRF).

 Depending on your circumstances you may take a mixture of all of these options.

 There are lots of rules about how these different options work including minimum and maximum amounts and tax implications.
 When you are ready to think about your retirement options then your Financial Broker will be able to help you make sense of what the right option for you is based on your individual circumstances or you can take a look at the At Retirement section which gives you more information.

 Where we’ve mentioned tax, what we say is based on our understanding of current law and tax practice.
 These could change in the future and along with any changes in your personal circumstances could affect how much your plan is worth and your tax liability.